gldeng/universe/publication/papers/PHY-NAT-001/status.md

 ## Next Steps

-1. Review supplementary materials for completeness
+1. ~~Review supplementary materials for completeness~~
-2. Format figures according to journal guidelines
+2. ~~Format figures according to journal guidelines~~
-3. Prepare online repository for simulation code
+3. ~~Prepare online repository for simulation code~~
 4. Final proofreading by collaborators
 5. Submit to Nature Physics in August 2025

 ## Notes

-The manuscript has been completed and is ready for submission according to the planned timeline.
-All requirements for Nature Physics have been met, including word count, figure limitations, and required supplementary items.
+The manuscript has been completed and converted to LaTeX format.
+All supplementary materials, figures, and additional submission documents have been prepared according to Nature Physics guidelines.
 The paper presents a comprehensive unification framework with concrete experimental predictions.

 Version: v38.0